sammyhass/wasm-web-ide-client/README.md

 # WebAssembly IDE Frontend

 This repository contains the source code for the [Next.js](https://nextjs.org) app used for my dissertation project.
 The app is a web-based IDE designed to make building projects that utilise WebAssembly easier.
-This app uses two different IDEs that use very different approaches to how they run and compile WebAssembly projects:
+We present two different IDEs that use very different approaches to how they run and compile WebAssembly projects:

 * **The Projects IDE** - a client-server IDE that allows users to create, edit and run WebAssembly projects using an API for managing compilation and storage.
 * **The WebContainer Playground** - a client-side IDE that allows users to create web applications that utilise WebAssembly (using AssemblyScript as the source language for compilation) within a Node.js environment running entirely in the browser via a [WebContainer](https://webcontainers.io).